ShiunduZachariah/software_engineer_ii_infraops/README.md

 ![image](https://github.com/user-attachments/assets/e958e206-c793-4534-8c52-7745147bb28a)

-##2.
-Containerizing a Spring Boot Application with MongoDB using Docker
-###2.
-Containerizing a Spring Boot Application with MongoDB using Docker
+### 2. Containerizing a Spring Boot Application with MongoDB using Docker

 This document outlines the process of containerizing a Spring Boot application that uses MongoDB as its database using Docker.
 This setup is crucial for consistent deployments across different environments, including Kubernetes with Minikube.